-The assassin's attacks came persistently.
+The assassin's attacks were persistent.
 Eventually Shinpei was so badly injured he could barely stay on his feet.
-He had lost a lot of blood, and his eyes would not focus.
+He had lost a lot of blood and his eyes would not focus.

 The assassin jumped out of an alley and struck him hard on the head.

 But Shinpei still wore his hat, under which he had hidden a metal plate.
-The assasin's knife was deflected, twisting his assailant's hand awkwardly.
-"Ack!"
+The assassin's knife was deflected, twisting his assailant's hand awkwardly.